 I also could not dally too long either as I had a train to catch back to Southampton.
 The station was close to the beach, but I do recall stopping at a taxi service to get a business card just in case I needed to get a taxi in a hurry.
 Because it is a seaside town most of what I saw was centered around the beachfront, although I did make an excursion into the industrial area.
 Naturally war memorials were priorities to photograph, and any big ships too although Weymouth Harbour is really geared towards the fishing, pleasure craft and tourism industry.

 It was not too crowded either, although that could be because I had arrived while everybody was having breakfast.
 I hoped that the much loved seaside landlady trope had not been perpetuated into our new century and I am sure many of the beachside “boarding houses” had been where so many of the typical seaside holiday stories had been written.

-There were three War Memorials of note along this stretch of beachfront.
-The first was an ANZAC memorial for the First World War, I covered this memorial in allatsea
+There were a number of War Memorials of note along this stretch of beachfront.
+The first was an ANZAC memorial for the First World War, I covered all of these memorials in a dedicated post

 Weymouth, being a port city was also defended by Fort Nothe which is situated at the end of the Nothe Peninsula on at the entrance to the harbour.
 I would have liked to have had a close look at it but did not have the time to do so.

 This side of the harbour mouth was the home of one of those strange towers with a rotating doughnut on it, although it was not in operation by the looks of it.
 There was construction work going on in that area so I could not really see what I wanted to.
 You can see the tower sticking out in the image below.